Ask Me Anything—a better alternative to guest lectures

 We’ve known for over a hundred years that lectures are a terrible way to learn something.
 Lectures are a seductive meeting format because they are very efficient ways of sharing information.
 Unfortunately, lectures are perhaps the least effective way of learning anything.

 Why?
-Over time, we rapidly forget most everything someone tells us.
+Over time, we rapidly forget almost everything someone tells us.
 But when we engage with content, we remember more of it, remember it more accurately, and remember it longer.
 Every measure of learning increases drastically when attendees actively participate while learning in sessions.

 The rise of online

 Most broadcast content is now readily available online.
 An internet connection provides expert content anywhere, just in time when it’s needed.
-You don’t need to go to conferences for broadcast content (which you’ll probably have forgotten by the time you need it) any more!
+You don’t need to go to conferences for broadcast content (which you’ll probably have forgotten by the time you need it) anymore!

 Professionals learn predominantly socially, not in the classroom